 This is why we offer an un-bartered price for a good, honest and trustworthy product.

 As a family company ourselves, we feel this is good for both our weavers and our customers.”

 I buy the sinamay material by the metre and it just has such a multitude of uses.
 Having a brand new piece of beautifully coloured material is always a treat, ready to transform it into something new!
 Sinamay is sensitive to heat and steam, so using a hot, steamy iron, or a handheld garment steamer it becomes soft and pliable to manipulate it into all sorts of shapes, both for hat bases and for the trimmings.
 Sewing millinery wire into it can give it some structure for the bigger, or more complex pieces!

-If you would like to learn more about sinamay and have a go at making fascinators yourself using this amazing material, I have workshops booking in both Solihull, Meriden and Leeds ready for 2019.
+If you would like to learn more about sinamay and have a go at making fascinators yourself using this amazing material, I have workshops booking in both the West Midlands and Leeds, with new dates added on a regular basis.
 We spend the morning having a go at various different techniques, including roses, bias strips, bows and petals/leaves and then in the afternoon you have the chance to put what you have learned to use and make your own finished design.
 If you find you love this material as much as me there is also the opportunity to take it further and learn more techniques at a later date.

 For more information about workshops now booking:

 For more information about Parkin Fabrics and their Sinamay Story: https://www.parkinfabrics.co.uk/our-sinamay-story